2025 Melbourne Formula 2 round

 The 2025 Melbourne FIA Formula 2 round was a motor racing event held between 14 and 16 March 2025 at the Albert Park Circuit.
 It was the opening round of the 2025 FIA Formula 2 Championship and was held in support of the 2025 Australian Grand Prix.

 Due to heavy rain, the feature race on 16 March was cancelled with no racing laps completed.

-Classification
+Report

 Practice

 Three red flags were issued during free practice on Friday.
 Additionally, power cuts that randomly affected several cars resulted in a 15-minute shakedown session being planned for Saturday morning.